Copper rebounds from sell-off, Peru supply threat supports - Up News Info

 Article content

-Copper prices rebounded on Wednesday after two straight days of losses, while fears of supply disruption at Las Bambas mine in Peru amid ongoing labor strikes in top producer Chile also lent support.
+Copper prices rebounded on Wednesday after two days of losses supported by concerns about supply disruption from the Las Bampas mine in Peru and ongoing labor strikes in top producer Chile.

 Article content